Port of Livorno: Nuova Darsena

-The Cantiere navale fratelli Orlando was built by Orlando family in 1866 on an area that until 1852 was occupied by Lazzeretto San Rocco next to Fosso Reale (Royal ditch).
+The Cantiere navale fratelli Orlando was built by the Orlando family in 1866 on an area that until 1852 was occupied by Lazzeretto San Rocco next to Fosso Reale (Royal ditch).
 The canal in that place was enlarged and a dock, called San Rocco, was formed.
 The dock changed later name in Nuova Darsena (New Dock) and was connected to Porto Mediceo in order to allow to the ships to reach the shipyard and vice versa.
 A new slipway, called Scalo Umbria, was built on the south side of the basin and a dry dock was built on the north side.
 Nowadays this part of the shipbuilding is no longer in use and the warehouses and sheds have been dismantled and the area is undergoing a transformation to turn it into a residential area called Porta a Mare.

 Porto Nuovo

 Porto Industriale

 The construction of the new port started in 1910 when the new coastal railway line connecting Pisa with Rome was opened.
-Due to War World I the works were interrupted until 1922 when a variant to the Port Plan was proposed.
+Due to World War I the works were interrupted until 1922 when a variant to the Port Plan was proposed.
 It was planned by Coen Cagli regarding an enlargement of the port to the north of Bacino Santo Stefano inside the coastline with a series of canals and docks near the industrial facilities.
 The port was then rebuilt after the severe damage caused by World War II and a new plan was approved in 1953.
 It regarded the reconstruction of quays and their equipments, the construction of Darsena Petroli to allow the berthing of the tankers, a new wharf named Santo Stefano and Molo Italia 800 meters long and 150 meters wide.
 In the following years numerous variants to the plan were approved in order to adequate the port facilities and docks.